 Further testing: Following completion of this phase, the doctor should be able to determine the general type of dysfunction and the need for additional testing such as penile or pelvic blood flow studies, nocturnal penile tumescence testing, penile biothesiometry (nerve testing), or additional blood tests.
 Your doctor will discuss your results with you (including your partner when possible), summarize the risk factors such as smoking and medications that may be involved, review the various treatment options that can be considered, and work with you to develop a strategy and program to help you and your partner achieve a satisfactory result.

 One of the most common tests used to evaluate penile function is the direct injection of PGE1 into the penis.
 (PGE1 is a medication that increases blood flow into the penis and normally produces erections.)
 If the penile structure is normal or at least adequate, an erection should develop within several minutes.
 You and your doctor can judge the quality of the erection.
 If successful, this test also establishes penile injections as one possible therapy.
+A duplex ultrasound may be done at the same time to evaluate the blood flow.

 Nocturnal penile tumescence testing (NPT) may be useful in distinguishing mental from physical impotence.
 This test involves the placement of a band around the penis that you would wear during 2 or 3 successive nights.
 If an erection occurs, which is expected during rapid eye movement (REM) sleep, the force and duration are measured on a graph.
 Inadequate or no erections during sleep suggests an organic or physical problem, while a normal result may indicate a high likelihood of emotional or psychological causes.